jasonumiker/kubernetes-training/README.md

 Run `kubectl apply -f cronjob.yaml` and then `k9s` and wait to see a Job Pod launch once a minute.
 You can hit Enter/Return twice to see the logs of that container.
 If this was a 'real' Job there would be log lines of the work it did and/or they would have put that work into a stateful service like a bucket or database etc.

+There is a more elaborate controller for Jobs than CronJobs from Argo called [Argo Workflows](https://argoproj.github.io/workflows/).
+This lets you specify a series of steps or a directed-asyclic graph (DAG) of work to be done where the output of one Job gets passed to another etc.

+The use of Argo Workflows is an advanced enough topic it likely should be its own seperate training.

 ## Kubernetes Namespaces and API Authorization (via Roles/ClusterRoles)

 TODO